Taywee/purge/README.md

 standard input, newline-separated), a time formatter, and a list of retention rules, and it will output which ones should be deleted.

-Timestamps may be stored in any format that strptime will understand.
+Timestamps may be described in any format that strptime will understand.

 Inputs that do not match the timestamp format at the beginning of their strings will not be considered, and will not be output for either a keep or a delete